 Now add an animation to each of them – we like Fly in.
 Have them fly in from left or right (depending on which side they’re on) and have them come in after each other, or on a click.
 This will help you pace the information.

-Do: Try and cut down the amount of text you use – if you’re going to be talking through the points, put brief notes on your slide and NO MORE!
+Do: Try and cut down the amount of text you use – check out our top tips here.
+If you’re going to be talking through the points, put brief notes on your slide and NO MORE!
 It’s only there as a guide and a reminder for your audience.
 Another great design hack is to reduce the size of text on your slide – your audience can read size 16 quite easily, so you could even go down to size 14 without causing eye strain.
 Big text makes your slide look like a primary school project #fact.
+Take a look at our more in-depth recommendations for text size in our article here.

 Don’t: Don’t create text boxes in different sizes or shapes – it looks messy and unprofessional.
 Don’t rely on your own eye to line them up as well.
 PowerPoint has some great alignment tools to make sure that there is an even amount of space between each box, and that they’re all lined up according to the same point.